Tarun15082003/chrome_extension/README.md

 ---

 Thank you for using the Chrome Extension: AI-Powered Problem Solver!
-We hope it makes your coding experience more efficient and enjoyable.
+We hope it makes your coding experience more efficient and enjoyable on maang.in.